jbloomAus/SAELens/scripts/ansible/README.md

 You don't need to modify anything else to run the example job.

-This example job runs:
+Explanation of the config files under `configs_example`:
+- `shared.yml` - Shared values for all jobs.
-`cache_acts.yml` - Cache Activations with a `training_steps` of 2000.
+- `cache_acts.yml` - Cache Activations with a `training_steps` of 2000.
-`train_sae` - Contains `sweep.yml` which just has the name of the sweep, and two `jobs`, different only in the `l1_coefficient`.
+- `train_sae` - Contains `sweep_common.yml` which has the name of the sweep, plus all of the common config values between the sweep's jobs.
+There are two jobs in the `jobs` subdirectory, which defines only the values that are different, which in this case is the `l1_coefficient`.
+- It's only 2000 training steps for Cache Activations and 500 training steps for Train SAEs so the jobs themselves in the example are fast - most of the time is spend launching instances, configuring them, etc.

 #### Run the Example Job

-You'll want to have the [AWS EC2 Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1) open so you can watch instances be launched, and terminate them manually in case it has any problems.
+You should have the [AWS EC2 Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1) open so you can watch instances be launched, and terminate them manually in case it has any problems.
 By default if you exit Ansible prematurely it will not stop your EC2 instance, so you'll keep getting billed for it.

 ```
 cd scripts/ansible